-Interaction between OM4000 Series user interface (OUI) and MATLAB
+Interaction between OMA and MATLAB

-The OUI takes information about the signal provided by the user together with acquisition data from the oscilloscope and passes them to the MATLAB workspace, shown in Figure 3.
+The OMA software takes information about the signal provided by the user together with acquisition data from the oscilloscope and passes them to the MATLAB workspace.
 A series of MATLAB scripts are then called to process the data and produce the resulting field variables.
-The OUI then retrieves these variables and plots them.
-Automated tests can be accomplished by connecting to the OUI or by connecting directly to the MATLAB workspace.
+The software then retrieves these variables and plots them.
+Automated tests can be accomplished by connecting to the OMA software or by connecting directly to the MATLAB workspace.

-The user does not need any familiarity with MATLAB; the OUI can manage all MATLAB interactions.
+You do not need any familiarity with MATLAB; the OMA software can manage all MATLAB interactions.
 However, advanced users can access the MATLAB interface internal functions to create user-defined demodulators and algorithms, or for custom analysis visualization.

-OUI/MATLAB data flow
+OMA software/MATLAB data flow